fabriziosalmi/fqdn-model/README.md

     python api.py
     ```

     This will start a Flask development server.
 By default, it will run on `http://127.0.0.1:5000/`.
+The API always uses `fqdn_classifier_model.joblib`.

 3.  **Make predictions using a POST request:**